Náměstí Republiky, Prague

 Náměstí Republiky (Republic Square) is a city square in Prague, Czech Republic, lying at the boundary of the Old Town and New Town.
 On the square, or in the very near vicinity, are these significant buildings: Kotva Department Store, Municipal House, Powder Tower, Czech National Bank and Palladium shopping mall.
-From the square leads Na příkopě street, the most expensive street among the all states of the V4, connecting it with the Wenceslas Square.
+From the square leads Na příkopě street, the most expensive street in all of the V4, connecting it with the Wenceslas Square.